 Macedonia experiences hot summers and cold winters.
 The best time of year to experience Macedonia with Kids would be from late July to early October when you can enjoy the water at Lake Ohrid and the water parks dotted around the major cities.
 Some tourist destinations are closed during the winter season.

-Hotel accomodation is plentiful in the major cities of Skopje, Ohrid, Bitola and Prilep where you can source family accomodation for around 40 - 70 euros a night including breakfast.
+Hotel accommodation is plentiful in the major cities of Skopje, Ohrid, Bitola and Prilep where you can source family accommodation for around 40 – 70 euros a night including breakfast.
 You may need to source Airbnb and local home stays in the smaller townships.